kimmobrunfeldt/shoot/README.md

 # Shoot - UI review for web applications

+**This is a work in progress.
+This thing does not work yet*

 Shoot crawls through a given site, takes screenshots of each page and saves them as files.
 These screenshots can be compared between releases.